saminiir/saminiir.github.io/_posts/2016-01-24-cryptographic-identity-gpg.markdown

 Never transfer private keys through the internet, and strive for isolated environments where the transfer is done.

+## Synchronizing the keyring between computers

+Synchronizing a GPG keyring between computers may be desired to propagate information about imported key IDs[^gpg-synchronizing].

+On whichever computer, export the keyring and put it on the encrypted USB drive:

+{% highlight bash %}
+$ gpg --export-secret-keys > my-secret-keyring.gpg
+$ gpg --export-options export-local-sigs --export > my-public-keyring.gpg
+{% endhighlight %}

+Now, on the other computer, import (merge) the keyring:

+{% highlight bash %}

+$ gpg --import my-secret-keyring.gpg
+$ gpg --import-options import-local-sigs --import my-public-keyring.gpg

+{% endhighlight %}

+Repeat this process the other way around, if needed.

 {% include twitter.html %}

 # Notes